 Patrons not engaged in reading, studying, using Library materials/the computers/wireless system or attending events may be asked to leave the building.

 The following behavior is not permitted:

-Blocking access to entrances and exits, inside and out of the building.
+Blocking access to entrances and exits, inside or outside the library.

-Loud talking or other noises that distract and interrupt other patrons or staff.
+Loud talking, other noises or actions that distract and interrupt other patrons or staff.

-Running, pushing, shoving, physical threats, or other acts of violence.
+Running, pushing, shoving, physical threats, horseplay or other acts of violence.

 Failure to follow library policies regarding public access to the Internet.

 The library is a smoke-free and drug-free environment; smoking, tobacco products, e-cigarettes, alcohol and drugs are prohibited.

 Patrons shall not be under the influence of alcohol or drugs while in the library.